rricharz/Tek4010/README.md

 **Screen resolution**

-This tek4010 emulator creates a graphics window of 1024x768 points, which is the display size of the Tektronix 4010 terminal according to the manual from Tektronix.
-Some sources claim that actual terminals could display up to 780 points vertically.
-The Raspberry Pi can handle sufficiently high refresh rates at this resolution.
+This tek4010 emulator creates a graphics window of 1024x780 points, which is the display size of the Tektronix 4010 terminaland the Tektronix 4014 terminal without enhanced graphics module.
+The Raspberry Pi can handle
+sufficiently high refresh rates at this resolution.
 This emulator makes an attempt to filter Tektronix 4014 graphics code with the enhanced graphics module installed, so that such graphics codes can be displayed using this terminal emulator, but the lowest two bits of